Oaxacan coral snake

-The Oaxacan coral snake (Micrurus ephippifer) is a species of elapid snake, endemic to Mexico.
+The Oaxacan coral snake (Micrurus ephippifer), also known commonly as the double black coral snake, is a species of venomous snake in the family Elapidae.
+The species is endemic to Mexico.
 There are two recognized subspecies.

+Local common names

+Local common names in Mexican Spanish for Micrurus ephippifer include coralillo doble negro and serpiente-coralillo oaxaqueña.

-Distribution and habitat
+Geographic distribution and habitat

-M. ephippifer occurs in tropical deciduous forest and pine-oak forest from near sea level to over 2,300 m asl on the Pacific versant of Oaxaca, from Central Oaxaca to the lowlands and foothills of the Isthmus of Tehuantepec.
+Micrurus ephippifer occurs in tropical deciduous forest and pine-oak forest from near sea level to over 2,300 m on the Pacific versant of the Mexican state of Oaxaca, from central Oaxaca to the lowlands and foothills of the Isthmus of Tehuantepec.